VOBREDIMET Design Framework

 Material resources on-site are (for constructions)

-• wood for firewood or construction, fence poles etc
+• wood for firewood

-External help could mean professionals for construction (our son Jaakko is an architect and Santeri a carpenter; both have been a great help in the building projects but are busy with their own lives).
 Professionals for off-grid electricity systems and small scale power plants are scarce and apart from solar panels commercial solutions are not readily available.

 Evaluate how it works